 The Latest: Japan, Vietnam making bilateral travel plan

-Japan and Vietnam have agreed to partially lift travel bans and ease restrictions step by step as a way to reopen economic and bilateral exchanges between the two Asian nations where coronavirus infections have largely been taken under control.
+TOKYO — Japan and Vietnam have agreed to partially lift travel bans and ease restrictions as a way to reopen economic and bilateral exchanges between the two Asian nations where coronavirus infections have been largely under control.

 Japan and Vietnam are discussing final details such as timing of resumption, Motegi said.

 Japan has imposed entry bans to 111 nations as part of coronavirus measures.

 Japan lifted a seven-week pandemic emergency in late May and has started reopening social and business activities to minimize economic damage.
 All domestic restrictions were removed Friday and people can now start travel anywhere in Japan.
 Physical distancing and other preventive measures remain in place.